CofeCup/vimfiles/README.md

     (4) Install the font using "Droid Sans Mono Nerd Font Complete Mono Windows Compatible.otf".
 Just double click it and you will know : )

 	(5) Run ":BundleInstall" in Vim shell line and wait utill the installation finished.
-Restart the Vim.
+Restart the Gvim.

 Enjoy your Vim time!!!